NativeScript/docs-v7/docs/ui/action-bar.md

 > **Note**: You can use CSS to style the elements inside the `titleView`.

 ### Using Custom View in Action Items
-You could set a custom view, which will be redered instead of the ActionItem text.
+You could set a custom view, which will be rendered instead of the ActionItem text.
-The example below demostrates, how to load to separate labels inside the item.
+The example below demonstrates, how to load to separate labels inside the item.

 {% nativescript %}
 ```XML